Pylons/pyramid/docs/narr/views.rst

 Views
 =====

 The primary job of any :app:`Pyramid` application is is to find and invoke a :term:`view callable` when a :term:`request` reaches the application.
-View callables are bits of code written by you -- the application developer -- which do something interesting in response to a request made to your application.
+View callables are bits of code which do something interesting in response to a request made to your application.

 .. note::